-Introduction to the Hadoop Ecosystem
+Introduction to Hadoop Ecosystem

-The concept of Hadoop Ecosystem
+Concept of Hadoop Ecosystem

 Apache Hadoop framework is mainly holding below modules:

 - Hadoop Common: Contains all the libraries and utilities needed for using the Hadoop module.